History of the PMCC

 Kevin Tanzillo was the Editor of the PMCC Bulletin for ten years, 1990-1999.
 Bill German from Colorado has been the Bulletin's Editor since 2000.

 Dave Proulx followed Vick Steward as the Museum's Curator until his death in 2007.
-His wife Beverly Proulx has continued and is the current Curator of the museum.
+His wife Beverly Proulx served as Curator and was succeeded by Gary Hendren in 2014.